whyayen/Simulate-Air-Cleaner-and-using-AWS-IoT/README.md

 2.4.
 Type **air_cleaner_demo** for the thing name.

 2.5.
-In Apply a type to this thing section, select the type you create previously.
+In applying a type to this thing section, select the type you create previously.

 2.6.
 Let another settings default, click **Next**.

 2.7.
-In Add a certificate for your thing section, click **Create certificate**.
+In add a certificate for your thing section, click **Create certificate**.

 ![3.png](/images/3.png)